 Back in 2011, Scott Brinker, a marketing technology analyst, has unveiled his first version of the Marketing Technology Landscape Supergraphic with about 150 companies.
-In 2020, this Supergraphic grew to about 8,000 companies and has become a desk companion for every marketer out there.
+In 2020, the Supergraphic contained about 8,000 companies.
+The Supergraphic has become “a desk companion” of every marketer out there.

 How to use the infographic:

 - Click on the image to open it in a new tab.